 Step 4: Call your insurance agent, if needed

 If the damage is serious and exceeds your deductible, call your insurance company with your roofing repair estimate.

 Need to have a Phoenix roofer check out your home's roof?
-Contact Lyons Roofing for a free estimate.
+Call Lyons Roofing at (520) 447-2522 or contact us online for a free estimate.